Malevolent Creation: History

-Fasciana, now playing rhythm guitar and keyboards, had managed to rehire Hoffman, Barrett, and Culross, with Gordon Simms joining as their bassist.
+Fasciana had managed to rehire Hoffman, Barrett, and Culross, with Gordon Simms joining as their bassist.
 The band approached their sixth album, The Fine Art of Murder, which was hailed as their best work yet.
 However, Fasciana stated he was not impressed with Hoffman's performance on the release and that it "wasn't coming from the heart".
 In 2000, the band released their seventh album, Envenomed, with the same lineup, through Arctic Music.
 The band worked with local producer and engineer Jeremy Staska (New Found Glory, Shai Hulud, Strongarm).
 The process for the album was slower than they were used to, which allowed them time to work on the release more, which Fasciana appreciated.
 He noted that the vocals required a great deal of time, with Barrett and Hoffman collaborating to bring them to fruition.
 Envenomed II came later, which saw the album remastered with a Dark Angel cover.

 After the release, Hoffman had left the band, while Kyle Simons was brought in.
 Justin DiPinto joined as their drummer at that time as well.
 The band with the lineup quickly embarked on a tour with Marduk for 30 dates, before moving on to another tour with Immolation and Aborted.
 Once the band returned from the tour, the band recorded and released their eighth album, The Will to Kill, in 2002.
 In 2004, Dave Culross returned to the band and recorded Warkult, the band's ninth album.
 In 2007, with the band's longest gap between albums, they released their tenth album, Doomsday X. Fasciana notes that the band's members were scattered across the country during the writing process, which made things difficult.
-This album saw the return of Hoffman on vocals, Blachowicz on bass, and Rubin on lead guitar, while Fasciana and Culross remained from the prior lineup.
+This album saw the return of Hoffman on vocals, Blachowicz on bass, and Rubin on guitar, while Fasciana and Culross remained from the prior lineup.
 The band also had a guest performance by Mick Thomson of Slipknot.

 Malevolent Creation signed a management deal with Extreme Management Group (Suffocation, Origin) in 2010 and announced April 5, 2010, as the starting date for recording their next album with Erik Rutan at Mana Recording Studios (Cannibal Corpse, Vital Remains, Goatwhore, etc.)

-With Rios and lead guitarist Gio Geraca in the band, Malevolent Creation began working on their eleventh album, Invidious Dominion, which came out through Nuclear Blast on August 24, 2010.
+With Rios and guitarist Gio Geraca in the band, Malevolent Creation began working on their eleventh album, Invidious Dominion, which came out through Nuclear Blast on August 24, 2010.
 Rios had a large hand in the production of the album, as well.